 STEP 4: CORNER-SQUARE TECHNIQUE

 The corner-square technique, using squares and rectangles, is used to create the star points.
 The same technique is used to make the star points for the stars in three different sizes.
-Demonstrate folding the squares and sewing the corner-square techniques.

 - Fold the squares for the star points in half diagonally with wrong sides together and press (figure A).
 This folding method saves time by eliminating the need to mark a diagonal stitching line on the fabric.

 - Press the squares for the quilt star points (12″ center Sawtooth Star and 24″ Sawtooth Star; border star points will be done in Lesson 5) and lay out the quilt.
 See quilt assembly below.
 If your work area allows, leave your quilt laid out for the entire project, placing stitched parts into the layout as you complete each step.

 - Open one folded square and place it, right sides together, on a rectangle.
 Sew diagonally from corner to corner on the folded line (figure B).

 - Trim the corner, leaving 1/4″ seam allowance (figure C).
 Press the corner triangle open.

 - Place a second folded square, right sides together on the other corner of the rectangle.
 Make sure the fold slightly overlaps the first star point at the center of the rectangle edge (figure D).